hbs-rcs/hbsgrid-docs/docs/environments.md

 ## Reproducing environments

-The instructions given above detail how to use different software environment versions on the HBS Grid.
-You may sometimes need to go a step further than this, e.g., to continue your work on another system after you leave HBS, or to provide reproduction instructions to meet a Journal publication requirement.
+The instructions above show how to use different software environment versions *on the HBS Grid*.
+You may sometimes need to go a step further than this, e.g., to continue your work on another system after you leave HBS, or to provide reproduction instructions to meet a journal publication requirement.
 To do this you need to know that
 *the environments described here are managed using the **conda** package manager on a **Linux** system*.